Last Updated on March 24, 2022 by Anne-Marie

 No applesauce?
 Make pumpkin muffins or banana muffins by substituting 1 cup pumpkin purée or mashed banana for the applesauce.

-Can I make these sugar-free gluten-free muffins?
+Can I make sugar-free gluten-free muffins?

 What can I add to the muffins?